tabdullah1215/exercise-1/README.md

 ### PropTypes
 Implementing proptypes is a necessary first step to ensuring a robust content mapping system.
 Proptypes offers the first layer of validation to indicate that the content will properly scaffold out into the components.
+Subsequent layers of validation can be integrated to check at run-time and inform the user that the content file is malformed.

 ### Data Definition Document (to-do)
 In theory, this content-driven application would be deployed along with a data definition document.